Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Ourimbah has an average national income level according to latest Australian Taxation Office (ATO) data aggregated by AreaSearch for financial year 2023.
+The suburb of Ourimbah has an average national income level according to the latest ATO data aggregated by AreaSearch for the financial year 2023.
 The median income among taxpayers in Ourimbah is $51,347 and the average income stands at $67,121.
-These figures compare to those for Greater Sydney of $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $55,896 (median) and $73,068 (average).
-According to the 2021 Census, household, family, and personal incomes in Ourimbah cluster around the 59th percentile nationally.
-Income analysis reveals that the largest segment comprises 36.4% earning between $1,500 and $2,999 weekly (1,464 residents), consistent with broader trends across the metropolitan region showing 30.9% in the same category.
-After housing expenses, 84.9% of income remains for other expenses.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 6th decile.
+This compares to figures for Greater Sydney of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $55,896 (median) and $73,068 (average) as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Ourimbah cluster around the 59th percentile nationally.
+Income analysis reveals that the largest segment comprises 36.4% earning $1,500 - 2,999 weekly (1,464 residents), consistent with broader trends across the metropolitan region showing 30.9% in the same category.
+After housing, 84.9% of income remains for other expenses and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income